Sequence assembly: Technological advances

 With the Sanger technology, bacterial projects with 20,000 to 200,000 reads could easily be assembled on one computer.
 Larger projects, like the human genome with approximately 35 million reads, needed large computing farms and distributed computing.

 By 2004 / 2005, pyrosequencing had been brought to commercial viability by 454 Life Sciences.
 This new sequencing method generated reads much shorter than those of Sanger sequencing: initially about 100 bases, now 400–500 bases.
 Its much higher throughput and lower cost (compared to Sanger sequencing) pushed the adoption of this technology by genome centers, which in turn pushed development of sequence assemblers that could efficiently handle the read sets.
 The sheer amount of data coupled with technology-specific error patterns in the reads delayed development of assemblers; at the beginning in 2004 only the Newbler assembler from 454 was available.
 Released in mid-2007, the hybrid version of the MIRA assembler by Chevreux et al. was the first freely available assembler that could assemble 454 reads as well as mixtures of 454 reads and Sanger reads.
 Assembling sequences from different sequencing technologies was subsequently coined hybrid assembly.

 From 2006, the Illumina (previously Solexa) technology has been available and can generate about 100 million reads per run on a single sequencing machine.
 Compare this to the 35 million reads of the human genome project which needed several years to be produced on hundreds of sequencing machines.
-Illumina was initially limited to a length of only 36 bases, making it less suitable for de novo assembly (such as de novo transcriptome assembly), but newer iterations of the technology achieve read lengths above 100 bases from both ends of a 3–400bp clone.
+Illumina was initially limited to a length of only 36 bases, making it less suitable for de novo assembly (such as de novo transcriptome assembly), but newer iterations of the technology achieved read lengths above 100 bases from both ends of a 3–400bp clone.
 Announced at the end of 2007, the SHARCGS assembler by Dohm et al. was the first published assembler that was used for an assembly with Solexa reads.
 It was quickly followed by a number of others.

-Later, new technologies like SOLiD from Applied Biosystems, Ion Torrent and SMRT were released and new technologies (e.g. Nanopore sequencing) continue to emerge.
+Later, new technologies like SOLiD from Applied Biosystems, Ion Torrent and SMRT were released and new technologies (e.g. Nanopore sequencing) continued to emerge.
 Despite the higher error rates of these technologies they are important for assembly because their longer read length helps to address the repeat problem.
 It is impossible to assemble through a perfect repeat that is longer than the maximum read length; however, as reads become longer the chance of a perfect repeat that large becomes small.
 This gives longer sequencing reads an advantage in assembling repeats even if they have low accuracy (≈85%).